RedTorus/RedTorus.github.io/portfolio.md

 # Real-Time Indoor Mapping with RTAB-Map: CPU-Level Parallelism and Descriptor Selection for Precise 3D Reconstruction
 <a name="rtabmap"></a>
 **High-Level Overview**
-This project extends RTAB-Map’s real-time SLAM pipeline by integrating CPU-level parallelism and evaluating feature pipelines, resulting in up to **1.8×** mapping throughput without sacrificing map precision using a rigorous ground-truth evaluation framework :contentReference[oaicite:0]{index=0}:contentReference[oaicite:1]{index=1}.
+This project extends RTAB-Map’s real-time SLAM pipeline by integrating CPU-level parallelism and evaluating feature pipelines, resulting in up to **1.8×** mapping throughput without sacrificing map precision using a rigorous ground-truth evaluation framework.

 **Background**
 Simultaneous Localization and Mapping (SLAM) requires a balance between computational efficiency and mapping accuracy, particularly in large-scale indoor environments.
 RTAB-Map leverages RGB-D sensors and pose-graph optimization via Ceres to generate 3D maps in real time.
 However, its sequential architecture underutilizes multicore CPUs, creating an opportunity for parallel acceleration.
 A precise evaluation of map accuracy necessitates generating ground-truth point clouds from SDF-defined geometries and aligning SLAM outputs using ICP and bidirectional distance metrics.